icyJoseph/colorpicker/README.md

 This project uses [Brain.js](https://github.com/BrainJS/brain.js/tree/develop/src).

-The user can select `{temperature, color}` pairs and to be used to train a Neural Network.
+The user can select `{temperature, color}` pairs which are used to train a Neural Network.

 The temperature ranges from -50 degrees celsius to 50 degrees celsius.